Import Facebook Page Data to Google Sheets

 - Now in the URL field, erase what’s already there and type in

 YOUR_PAGE_ID?fields=access_token.
-You can find your Page ID by navigating to your Facebook page, clicking About, and scrolling down until you see ‘Page ID’.
+You can get your Page ID as shown above, or get it by navigating to your Facebook page, clicking About, and scrolling down until you see ‘Page ID’.
 Click Submit.

 - You’ll now see a new token returned.
 This is your permanent Page token!
 Finally!!
 That means you’ll never have to go through the above steps again, so copy it down and keep it safe.